-Alex Vispoli, Chris Huntress, and Melissa Danisch of the Andover Select Board (file photo).
+Alex Vispoli (left) and Melissa Danisch (right) have signaled they will run for reelection to the Andover Select Board (file photo).

 A split Andover Select Board recommended Monday that special town meeting approve $1.3 million for a detailed design of a new, $451.5 million high school and a $500,000 study to look at potential upgrades to the existing building.